osg-htc/docs/docs/worker-node/install-singularity.md

 is less vulnerable to security problems than the default `overlay` feature.
-In addition, the `overlay` feature does not work on RHEL6 and does not work correctly oh RHEL7 when container images are distributed by CVMFS.
+In addition, the `overlay` feature does not work on RHEL6 and does not work correctly on RHEL7 when container images are distributed by CVMFS.

 Set these options in `/etc/singularity/singularity.conf`: